sindresorhus/semver-regex/readme.md

 //=> ['1.0.0', '2.1.3']
 ```

+## Important

-**Note:** For versions coming from user-input, you are recommended to truncate the string to a sensible length to prevent abuse.
-For example, 100 length.
+If you run the regex against untrusted user input, it's recommended to truncate the string to a sensible length (for example, 100).
+And if you use this in a server context, you should also [give it a timeout](https://github.com/sindresorhus/super-regex).

 ## Related